 In order to be a good leader, respect is essential.
 Don’t take it for granted that your status will automatically earn you the respect of your colleagues, as it is something that must be earned over time, and without it, it’s likely that you will have little authority and your colleagues will feel less inclined to place their trust in your ability to lead the team.

 If you are relatively new to a leadership role, it can be difficult to earn this respect; especially if you are a similar age to your staff or even younger.
 Luckily, you don’t need to be perfect to gain respect from your colleagues, it just takes a little consideration and self-awareness.
 Here are 8 small ways that you can earn respect as a leader.

 1: Respect your staff

 It works both ways.
 In order for your team to respect you, you must, in turn, show them that you respect them too.
-Getting to know individuals on a personal level, as well as professional will show that you appreciate them and will improve work relationships.
+Getting to know individuals on a personal level, as well as professionally, will show that you appreciate them and will improve work relationships.

 2: Adopt a positive attitude